 The quantitative results of different enhancement approaches are shown in TABLE II.
-The proposed method has achieved the best performance - it exhibits a large advantage against the original images by an increase in SNR of about $4.60 \, \mathrm{dB}$ and $6.70 \, \mathrm{dB}$ when r=5 and r=9, respectively.
+The enhancement method in proposed framework has achieved the best performance - it exhibits a large advantage against the original images by an increase in SNR of about 4.60dB and 6.70dB when r = 5 and r = 9, respectively.
 Comparatively, our method is able to reduce inhomogeneities due to imbalanced intensity, and normalize the entire background to a similar level, so as to increase the contrast between the nerve fibers and their background, as expected.